 - 1 can of full-fat coconut milk

-5 Add clams and bring to high simmer.
-Cover, and cook until all clams have opened.
+Add clams and bring to high simmer.
+Cover, and cook until all clams have opened, about 5 minutes.

 It feels good to be back.
 And, although I didn’t reach all my blogging goals for this year, I’m looking forward to the next, and what delicious things it will bring.
 Thanks for reading, all, and don’t forget to leave a comment and/or use the handy sharing buttons to pin this recipe for later.
 It’s a keeper, I promise.